Commands

 /yolo | Toggle YOLO mode (skip all permission prompts) |

-/thinking | Toggle extended thinking (off, adaptive, or budget) |
+/thinking | Toggle extended thinking (off, adaptive, effort level, or budget) |

 /exit | Exit the application |